 Is this chicken curry recipe actually made of only 5 ingredients?

-I used to make this spicy chicken curry when I had to cook up a quick dish or when I don’t have enough stock of ingredients to make something else (just to prove myself that I’m resourceful).
-Since making this chicken curry a couple of times, it has become my family’s favorite.
-Now I cook it at least once a week and we never get bored of it.
+I used to make this recipe when I had to cook up a quick curry.
+Or when I don’t have enough stock of ingredients to make something else (just to prove myself that I’m resourceful!) like the pepper chicken masala or varutha kozhi curry.

-This is a genuine 5 ingredient chicken curry made from scratch with no hidden ingredients unless the critic in you wants to add the salt, water and chicken, which make it eight.
+This is a genuine 5 ingredient chicken recipe made from scratch with no hidden ingredients.
+Unless the critic in you wants to add the salt, water and chicken, which make it eight.

 What are the mysterious 5 ingredients?